scloud19/SECipedia/python/python_basics.md

         A range object is a list like object
           Python sees range(0,4) to be similar to [0,1,2,3]

-          list like objects in python are technically called sequences
+          list like objects in python are referred to as sequences

       for i in range(5)
         On every iteration, i will increment from 0-4